ankitakotadiya/Data-Engineering-ML/AWS Lambda.md

 ```
 When you're finished working with the example function, delete it.
 You can also delete the log group that stores the function's logs, and the execution role that the console created.

+## Deploying Lambda functions
+You can deploy code to your Lambda function by uploading a zip file archive, or by creating and uploading a container image.

+### .zip file archives
+A .zip file archive includes your application code and its dependencies.
+When you author functions using the Lambda console or a toolkit, Lambda automatically creates a .zip file archive of your code.

+When you create functions with the Lambda API, command line tools, or the AWS SDKs, you must create a deployment package.
+You also must create a deployment package if your function uses a compiled language, or to add dependencies to your function.
+To deploy your function's code, you upload the deployment package from Amazon Simple Storage Service (Amazon S3) or your local machine.

+You can upload a .zip file as your deployment package using the Lambda console, AWS Command Line Interface (AWS CLI), or to an Amazon Simple Storage Service (Amazon S3) bucket.

+### Container images
+You can package your code and dependencies as a container image using tools such as the Docker command line interface (CLI).
+You can then upload the image to your container registry hosted on Amazon Elastic Container Registry (Amazon ECR).

+Additionally, AWS provides a runtime interface emulator for you to test your functions locally using tools such as the Docker CLI.